Senior Vice President of Corporate Partnerships

-Michael Young is entering his fifth season with the Dodgers.
-In his role, he oversees corporate partnership sales, and is responsible for overseeing and developing the joint sales strategies and relationships with team's media partners.
+Michael Young is in his ninth season with the Dodgers, where he oversees corporate partnership sales and is responsible for directing and developing the joint sales strategies and relationships with team's media partners.
 Since his arrival in 2009, the Dodgers have grown revenue to historic levels through the expansion of their national and international roster of corporate partners.

 Young, who played two years of baseball in college, was selected in both the MLB (Mets) and NFL (Rams) drafts.
-Young and his wife, Jill, reside in Pasadena and have three daughters, Christine, Britteny and Madison.
+Young and his wife, Jill, reside in Pasadena and have three daughters: Christine, Britteny, and Madison.

 |< Close Window >||< Print >|